spaansba/ForesightJS/packages/js.foresight/README.md

   hitSlop: 20, // Optional: "hit slop" in pixels.
 Overwrites defaultHitSlop
   // other optional props (see configuration)
 })

-// Later, when done with this element: unregister()
 ```

 ## Integrations